andymckay/vancouver-python-day/index.rst

 pleased to present **Vancouver Python Day 2016**, a one-day mini conference on all things Python.

+Please join us for a full day of awesome talks covering a wide range of topics related to the Python programming language, plus the opportunity to network and connect with the local Python developer and business community.
+Space is limited, so plan on buying your tickets early if you plan to attend.

 :When:  | Saturday June 4th, 2016
         | 8:00 AM - 5:00 PM
 :Where: | `Unbounce Vancouver <https://www.google.ca/maps/place/Unbounce>`__
         | #400 - 401 W. Georgia Street

-Please join us for a full day of awesome Python talks, plus the opportunity to network and connect with the local Python community.

 Tickets
 -------